eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 DomainParticipant
 -----------------
-The *DomainParticipant* is the main entity in the DDS protocol.
+*DomainParticipant* is the main entity in the DDS protocol.
 It represents a collection of *DataReaders/DataWriters*, and manage the whole DDS Discovery of other *DomainParticipants* and *DataReaders/DataWriters* within the DDS Domain to which it belongs.
 Refer to `DomainParticipant Fast DDS Documentation